-We remain focused to strengthen and build on our personal development programme through which we are providing soft skills and technical training for all our people across all levels.
-We will also continue to invest in our student internship programme which attracts students with various academic backgrounds.
-Naturally we will also continue to give due importance to the well-being of our employees by providing a welcoming office environment and by extending flexible and remote working options to all of our team whilst ensuring that clients' needs are met within agreed timeframes and that our services are delivered to the highest quality standards.
+During the year under review, we have continued to invest in our internal structures, in our risk and compliance function and in our human resources.
+We continue to place great importance on training all our people at all levels and to invest in our student internship programme which attracts students with various academic backgrounds.

+The well-being of our employees remains top of our agenda as we strive to provide a welcoming office environment and by offering flexible and remote working options to our people whilst ensuring that clients' needs are met within agreed timeframes and that our services are delivered to the highest quality standards.

-I trust that you will find this report useful to understand better our entity and how we operate - our governance and management structure, and how Grant Thornton delivers high-quality assurance services in Malta and elsewhere.
+I trust that you will find this report useful and that it helps you to understand better our firm, how we operate, our governance and management structure, and how Grant Thornton delivers high-quality assurance services to all its clients.